Upper School Course of Study

 5 Periods (Required, Sophomores)

 In nine months, this class touches upon the literary contributions of five continents and covers the four major genres.
 Through classroom discussions, debates, a healthy amount of writing assignments and grammar as needed, the course intends to shape articulate English students, ready for the upper levels of high school.
-Texts may include Things Fall Apart, Othello, Night, Frankenstein, The Kite Runner, Master Harold and the Boys, Persepolis, and others.
+Texts may include Things Fall Apart, Othello, Night, Frankenstein, The Kite Runner, Persepolis, and others.

 English 11: American Literature